 A significant amount of time and resource is committed to ensuring that all FOCL staff are aware of their HSE responsibilities.
 By being open in its reporting and recording process, the Company strives for a continuous reduction in accidents and incidents, constantly working towards a ‘zero event’ workplace.

-FOCL attributes this improvement in TRIs to transparent reporting and active encouragement of ‘near miss’ reporting and ‘best practice’ recording, coupled with an open system, where all staff are encouraged to ‘speak out and be heard'.
+FOCL attributes this improvement in TRIs to transparent reporting and active encouragement of “Near Miss” reporting and “Suggestion” recording, helping to promote “A Just Safety Culture”, where all staff are encouraged to ‘speak out and be heard'.

 In line with industry standards, Lost Time Incidents (‘LTI’) are recorded and based on incidents that accrue greater than one day of lost time.
 The calculation method employed assumes a ten-hour working day for each staff member, providing a more accurate reflection of working hours on board the vessels.